php-resque/resque/README.md

 It also supports the following additional features:

-* Will mark a job as failed, if a forked child running a job does not exit with a status code as 0
+* Will mark a job as failed when a forked child running a job does not exit cleanly
+* Uses Redis transactions when appropriate
 * Avoids singletons

 ## Requirements